howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 correctAnswer: 2
 ---

 In this section of the tutorial, you will be deploying your API to production so that it can be used by you and others.
-Unlike the previous sections, you will not develop any new features for your application in this chapter.
-Instead, you will refactor your application to make it suitable for deployment on [Heroku](https://dashboard.heroku.com/).
-Additionally, you will also automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions) (this is also referred to as [continious deployment](https://en.wikipedia.org/wiki/Continuous_deployment)).
+Unlike the previous sections, you will not develop any new features for your API in this chapter.
+Instead, you will refactor the project to make it suitable for deployment on [Heroku](https://dashboard.heroku.com/).
+Additionally, you will automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions) (this is also referred to as [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment)).

 ### Prerequisites

 You will need to install a few command line tools and create some accounts to follow along with this chapter.
 We suggest you do this now so as not to break the flow of the tutorial.

 - **GitHub (Account)**: Create a free account on [GitHub](https://github.com/join).
 - **GitHub (CLI)**: Install the latest stable version of the [GitHub CLI](https://cli.github.com/).
-Afterward, [log in to your GitHub account](https://cli.github.com/manual/gh_auth_login) on the CLI.
+Afterward, [login to your GitHub account](https://cli.github.com/manual/gh_auth_login) on the CLI.
 - **Heroku (Account)**: Create a free account on [Heroku](https://signup.heroku.com/).
 - **Heroku (CLI)**: Install the latest stable version of the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Afterward, [log in to your Heroku account](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) on the Heroku CLI.
+Afterward, [login to your Heroku account](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) on the Heroku CLI.
 - **[Docker](https://docs.docker.com/get-docker/)** and **[Docker Compose](https://docs.docker.com/compose/install/)**

-> **Note:** Docker and Docker Compose will be used to run an instance of PostgreSQL database.
+> **Note:** Docker and Docker Compose will be used to run an instance of the PostgreSQL database.
 If you prefer, you can install and run [PostgreSQL](https://www.postgresql.org/download/) natively as well.
 If you choose to run natively, you will need to make some slight changes to the instructions shown in this tutorial.

 With that out of the way, let's get started!

 ### Adding version control

-In order to automate the deployment process, you will need to use version control to synchronize changes with your production application.
+In order to automate the deployment process, you will need to use version control to synchronize changes with the production deployment.
 This tutorial will not cover the basics of using version control.

 > **Note 1:** If you need to learn the basics of using git, I would suggest [this series](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
 To understand the git commands used in this tutorial, the first two articles of this series are sufficient.

-> **Note 2:** If you are already using version control and have a repository set up in GitHub for this project, you can skip this section.
+> **Note 2:** If you are already using version control and have a repository set up on GitHub for this project, you can skip this section.

 <Instruction>